Specific Reviews (formerly known as Affirmation of Commitments (AoC) Reviews)

 - Review of Security, Stability and Resiliency of the DNS –

 The CCT Review was launched in January 2016 - it is conducted under the then applicable Affirmation of Commitments.

-The AoC reviews follow a three-year cycle.
-Per Board resolution 2015.07.28.09, the next cycles of WHOIS, ATRT and SSR Reviews are expected to commence in Fiscal Year 2017.
+Under the AoC, reviews followed a three-year cycle.
+Per Board resolution 2015.07.28.09, the next cycles of SSR, WHOIS and ATRT Reviews are expected to commence in Fiscal Year 2017.
 The chart below summarizes key milestones associated with each review.
 Click on the dates in the chart to access relevant documents.

 |Review||Call for Volunteers||Review Team Formed||Final Report Issued||Board Action||Details|

 |ATRT1||11 Jan 2010||26 Mar 2010||31 Dec 2010||24 Jun 2011|